chocolatenetwork/docs/litepaper/README.md

   - Maybe institute rotations between departments and would be beneficial for holistic development and fostering interdepartmental trust and mutual understanding of paint points.
 Good for cohesive culture.
   - Balance: chain of command with flat hierarchy to retain organisational agility
 - Corruption of the core team
-  - “ Turns out to be the biggest scam of all!”
+  - “Turns out to be the biggest scam of all!”
   - Decentralise authority
   - Institute checks and balances and failsafes
   - Build a culture of ownership and accountability into the team, community and the platform
   - DD the core team backgrounds.
-Hire only those you trust.
+Recruit only those you trust and respect for their skills in equal measure.
 - Projects paying for reviews (akin to buying Twitter followers)
   - Align the incentives appropriately, conduct spot checks at random
 - Disagreement or discontent between teammates